rougier/dana/dana/doc/source/installation.rst

    export PYTHONPATH

-If you have  downloaded a runtime egg instead of the  source archive, you would need to specify the filename of the egg in place of dana.
+If you have  downloaded a runtime egg instead of the  source archive, you would need to specify the filename of the egg in place of `dana`.

-To  make  dana  available  to  all  users,  or  to  avoid  having  to  set  the ``PYTHONPATH``  for  each  session,  you  can install  it  into  your  python's site-packages  directory.
-From  a command  prompt on  Windows, change  into the extracted dana source archive directory and type:
+To  make  DANA  available  to  all  users,  or  to  avoid  having  to  set  the ``PYTHONPATH``  for  each  session,  you  can install  it  into  your  python's site-packages  directory.
+From  a command  prompt on  Windows, change  into the extracted DANA source archive directory and type:

 .. code-block:: none